 - Do you feel overwhelmed and find it difficult to calm yourself down?

-- Do you find social situations anxiety provoking?
+- Do you find social situations anxiety-provoking?

 - Do you experience feelings of panic which come on ‘out of the blue’ where you fear that something dreadful is going to happen?

-- Do you experience physical symptoms such as: heart palpitations, chest pains, dizziness, trembling, dry mouth, sweating, shortness of breath, difficulty breathing, hyperventilation, nausea, vomiting or diarrhoea?
+- Do you experience symptoms such as: heart palpitations, chest pains, dizziness, trembling, dry mouth, sweating, shortness of breath, difficulty breathing, hyperventilation, nausea, vomiting or diarrhoea?

 - Do you frequently avoid situations as a way of ‘managing’ your anxiety?

-Psychological Treatment of Anxiety and Panic Attacks
+Psychological Treatment for Anxiety

-Benefits of Treatment for Anxiety and Panic Attacks
+Benefits of Psychological Treatment for Anxiety

-I can help you to:
+We can help you to:

-- gain an understanding of what is happening to you when you experience the symptoms of anxiety or panic
+- gain an understanding of what is happening to you when you experience the symptoms of anxiety

-- learn strategies to manage and reduce your anxiety or panic
+- learn strategies to manage and reduce your anxiety

-- change thoughts and behaviours that contribute to and maintain anxiety or panic
+- change thoughts and behaviours that contribute to and maintain anxiety

-- overcome fears and avoidance
+- overcome anxiety fears and avoidance

 - strengthen your sense of self and overall coping skills

-- reduce the overall impact of anxiety or panic on your life
+- change the impact of the anxiety

-- learn to become calmer and more relaxed.
+- learn to become calmer and more relaxed